DanielKeep/tlborm/text/mbe.md

     ($pattern) => {$expansion}
 ```

-Actually, the parens and braces can be any pair of matchers, but parens around the pattern and braces around the expansion are somewhat conventional.
+Actually, the parens and braces can be any kind of group, but parens around the pattern and braces around the expansion are somewhat conventional.

 If you are wondering, the `macro_rules!` invocation expands to... *nothing*.
 At least, nothing that appears in the AST; rather, it manipulates compiler-internal structures to register the macro.
 As such, you can *technically* use `macro_rules!` in any position where an empty expansion is valid.